 Disability income protection products are somewhat complex, largely driven by specific definitions of what is or isn’t a disability and whether one is considered totally disabled or only partially disabled.
 The difference in definitions creates widely varying outcomes as far as policy benefits, so they need to be well understood.

 Occupational classes are a key determinant in establishing rates, with some specialties requiring a higher premium than others.
 They can also be a factor in determining which policy features or options are available.
 It’s advantageous to work with a physician disability insurance specialist who represents many insurance carriers because not all carriers classify physician specialties the same way.
-We also offer disability insurance for medical residents and fellows.
+We also offer disability insurance for medical residents and fellows and medical students.

 Group disability benefits are sometimes available through medical employers and hospital groups, but the decision to rely on them for your income protections should be based on the following considerations: